Starwood Knoll prelimanary plat gains Livingston Parish Council approval on second attempt

 Woodland Crossing resident Dee Dra Sellers, meanwhile, questioned why other changes Taylor proposed at the last meeting did not come to fruition.
 She referred to a plan for a gated entry from Bonnie Blue Road into Starwood Knoll, as well a park.

-Lewis proposed nine acres recreational space, but plans do not call for playground equipment.
+Lewis proposed nine acres for recreational space, but plans do not call for playground equipment.

 “We were going to have a gate and now we won’t and we were going to have a park and now we won’t,” Sellers said.
 “There’s a lot of ‘bait-and-switching’ going on.”

-Taylor said Lewis has agreed to moderations which included a reduction from 156 units to 144.
+Taylor said Lewis has agreed to modifications which included a reduction from 156 units to 144.

 “Mr. Garry has acted in good faith with this project, and has spent several hundred thousand dollars to do something he did not have to do, since it passed the planning commission the first time,” Taylor said.